 Limited production and processing.
 Small-scale assembly, disassembly, fabrication, manufacturing, cleaning, servicing, packaging, sorting or other handling of goods or materials, either as an intermediate input for further production or processing, or for final sale, use or consumption in a manner that is consistent and compatible with retail sales and services.
-Limited production and processing does not include processing of raw materials or production of primary materials, except for food and beverage products, and shall not include any use which may be classified as a moderate- or high-impact production and processing uses shall be permitted.
+Limited production and processing does not include processing of raw materials or production of primary materials, except for food and beverage products, and shall not include any use which may be classified as a moderate- or high-impact production and processing use.
+Wholesale and off-premise sales accessory to limited production or processing uses shall be permitted.